cedricschwyter/nautilus/README.md

 ### Windows

-Generate the Visual Studio build files with CMake.
+Generate the Visual Studio build files with CMake according to the Wiki.

 ## Getting started